Search our services directory

 We have an activity programme which includes art, bingo, bowls, care and craft, weekly church services, cooking, craft, dancing, visits from entertainers, flower arranging, games, Happy Hour, housie, jigsaws, music, daily newspaper reading, quizzes and sing-a-longs.

-Exercises include regular walks, quoits, "bobs" and ballon tennis.
-We also have a lovely garden with roses, a pagoda to sit in on warm days and also a vege garden and residents are free to assist with these if they wish.
+Exercises include regular walks, quoits, "bobs" and balloon tennis.
+We also have a lovely, freshly landscaped garden with paths to walk and shaded areas to sit.
+We have a vege garden and residents are free to assist with these if they wish.

-We have links with or can assist with contact with the following community groups: Age Concern, Alzheimer's Society, Blind Foundation, RSA and Senior Citizens.
+We have links with or can assist with contact with the following community groups: Age Concern, Alzheimer's Society, Blind Foundation, RSA and Senior Citizens Presbyterian Support.

 At Aberleigh we also have on site or can provide access to aromatherapy, a BBQ, a range of big print books, board games, classical music, a piano, picnic facilities, a library, a van for outings and Lotto.
 Sky TV can be arranged at the individual resident's expense.